torvalds/linux/Documentation/driver-api/mtdnand.rst

 -  [GENERIC]

-   Generic functions are not replaceable and provide functionality which is complete hardware independent.
+   Generic functions are yest replaceable and provide functionality which is complete hardware independent.

 -  [DEFAULT]